lalaveine/fedora-system-setup/README.md

 - Firefox

-To enable DNS over HTTPS and Encrypted SNI in `about.config` change
+~~To enable DNS over HTTPS and Encrypted SNI in `about.config` change~~

 ```
 network.trr.mode 0 -> 2
 network.security.esni.enabled false -> true
 ```

+Seems like it's not needed anymore.
+Here is the [instruction](https://support.mozilla.org/en-US/kb/firefox-dns-over-https).

 ### Optional